 Employers may need help understanding the qualifications you’ve gained overseas

-They are used to the New Zealand National Qualifications Framework, which ranks qualifications from 0-10.
-A diploma is either 5 or 6, a bachelor’s degree is 7, a doctoral degree is 10 and so on.
+Employers in New Zealand are used to the New Zealand National Qualifications Framework, which ranks qualifications from 0-10.
+For example, a diploma is either 5 or 6, a Bachelor’s degree is 7, and a doctoral degree is 10.
 To determine whether an international qualification is comparable to a New Zealand qualification, it is also ranked using this framework.

 Immigration New Zealand has a list of common international qualifications that have already been assessed against the framework and displays the level.
 If your qualification is on this list, it is exempt from assessment.